Cyb3rWr4i7h/Vision-Assist-App/README.md

 - The app will identify dominant colors and speak their names
 - Tap the screen to capture and analyze colors in more detail

+### Navigation Assistant
+- Launch the app and select "Navigation Assistant"
+- Use the microphone button to speak your destination
+- The app will find the location and generate a route
+- Listen to the initial direction and distance announcement
+- Follow turn-by-turn voice instructions as you walk
+- Receive regular updates on your remaining distance and direction
+- Use bottom buttons to find nearby hospitals or bus stops
+- Tap "My Location" to recenter the map on your current position
+- Tap "Stop" to end navigation

 ### AI Assistant
 - Launch the app and select "AI Assistant"
 - Type a question or tap the microphone for voice input